robamu-org/tmtccmd/docs/cfdp.rst

 CFDP destination entity
 ------------------------

+The destination entity components currently only support unacknowledged transfers.

 The :py:class:`tmtccmd.cfdp.handler.dest.DestHandler` can convert the PDUs sent from a remote source entity ID back to a file.
 A file copy operation on the receiver side is started with